Telecommunications industry in China: Network equipment suppliers in China

-The leading international suppliers of network equipment - Alcatel-Lucent, Cisco, Ericsson, Huawei, Nortel and Siemens - as well as the major international suppliers of portable phone sets - Ericsson, Motorola, Nokia, Samsung, and also Siemens - are well known in China.

 A large number of Chinese companies compete now with foreign corporations not only in the Chinese market but also in other countries.
 Datang is the main TD-SCDMA manufacturer, and UTStarcom, the main PAS/PHS manufacturer.
 Huawei leads the SMS market and Great Wall stands out in the broadband sector.
 Other recognized Chinese equipment suppliers are Shanghai Bell (subsidiary of Nokia) and Zhongxing Telecommunications Equipment (ZTE).
 Furthermore, Amoi, Konka Group, Ningbo Bird and Kejan are the most representative Chinese mobile phone manufacturers.

 Online and mobile gaming

 Chinese fixed line telecom operators will work with their business partners, online gaming operators and ISPs/ICPs, to provide online games and mobile games in 2005.
 This can be a market of billions of U.S. dollars.
 Online gaming/mobile gaming developers work with the telecom operators directly or work with gaming operators and ISPs/ICPs to market their games in China.